yonathanjj/yonathanjj/README.md

 ''' Skills '''
 print("Skills:")

-print("- Python/PyQt: Unleashing the power of Python to craft dynamic user interfaces.") print("- MySQL: Crafting scalable databases with SQL.") print("- MongoDB: Embracing the flexibility of NoSQL databases.") print("- C: Delving into the heart of system-level programming.") print("- Golang: Building robust and efficient systems with Go.") print("- Git/GitHub: Navigating the version control universe like a seasoned space explorer.") print("- HTML and CSS: Crafting visually stunning web experiences.") print("- AWS (Still improving): Harnessing the cloud to power our digital dreams.")
+print("- Python/PyQt: Unleashing the power of Python to craft dynamic user interfaces.")

+print("- MySQL: Crafting scalable databases with SQL.")

+print("- MongoDB: Embracing the flexibility of NoSQL databases.")

+print("- C: Delving into the heart of system-level programming.")

+print("- Golang: Building robust and efficient systems with Go.")

+print("- Git/GitHub: Navigating the version control universe like a seasoned space explorer.")

+print("- HTML and CSS: Crafting visually stunning web experiences.")

+print("- AWS (Still improving): Harnessing the cloud to power our digital dreams.")

+if your wondering why i used multi line comment instead on using # is because Github thought it was a header.

 <!---
 yonathanjj/yonathanjj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.